ukiwsz27/ethstaker/faq.md

 If you lose your seed phrase, the one used to generate the validator keys, then unfortunately your staked ETH is most likely unrecoverable.

 However, if you had set a withdrawal address, then the validator keys are enough to sign a voluntary-exit, which causes a withdrawal to that address.
 There is also a special case if you have a pre-signed voluntary-exit message, but that's likely only used by staking services and only noted here for completeness.

+## What if I want to stop staking?

+In the event that you can't recover your validator or you decide you want to stop staking, you have the option to exit your validator.
+Even though withdrawals are not currently enabled, you can still exit your validator from the network.
+This means that, while you won't be able to get your validator balance back right away (until withdrawals are enabled), you won't receive any penalties for being offline once the validator exits the [withdrawal queue](staking-glossary.md#validator-queue).
+Exiting a validator is currently a one way process.
+For details on how to exit your validator, [check out our guide](tutorials/how-to-exit-a-validator.md).